Want to Stand Out at a Craft Show? Try these Display Tricks

 You don’t need to spend a lot of money either…you’re crafty!
 Cardboard, foam, paper mache, etc. can all be used to create lightweight, oversized objects that can hang above your table with the use of fishing wire.
 It will catch the eye of shoppers as soon as they walk into the venue.

-How fun is this oversized pop can mimicing the print on the mannequin’s dress in a Moschino window?
+How fun is this oversized pop can mimicking the print on the mannequin’s dress in a Moschino window?
 (Image source: VM)

 Larger-than-life beauty tools draw attention to the makeup Kate Spade is selling inside.
 (Image source: VM)